-For our three and four year olds, Growing Room blends the approved “Early Learning Literacy Module” (ELLM) with our own proprietary Growing Up on Our Block curriculum.
+For our three and four-year-olds, our school uses the research-based and proven “Early Literacy & Learning Module” (ELLM) curriculum.
 This approach helps individualize learning to fit the natural development of your child.

 One of the strengths of ELLM is the emphasis on responsibility, good citizenship and friendship.
-Growing Room puts a special emphasis on practicing good manners, too.
-In addition, children in this age group benefit from Growing Room’s own Healthy Me program, which helps develop gross motor skills and includes stretches prior to active outdoor activities.
+We put an emphasis on practicing good manners in our classrooms and on the playground.
+In addition, children in this age group benefit from the activities we plan to help develop gross motor skills.

 Our two spacious playgrounds are very much a part of your child’s early development, as they help stimulate their imagination and offer continued physical development and coordination.
 Weather permitting, children spend time on the playgrounds at least twice a day.

 Our approach is always child-centered.
 Teachers in this classroom will initiate an idea, and allow the children to create their own learning experience based on what they already know and what they want to learn.
 We desire to provide children with the best, most enjoyable, most productive preschool education, which is accomplished through the following:

 - Introduction of a letter, number, word, color, theme, concept and skill each week

 - Beginning reading skills – upper & lowercase experiences, phonics, sight words, word walls, sentence structure

 - Emergent writing skills – scribbling, drawing